In the USA order online by clicking Loreto Publications

 1816 Beegan’s

-of the Rhemes New Testament in 1738.
+Rhemes New Testament in 1738.
+This was

-This was soon surpassed in popularity by the Challoner Revisions of
+soon surpassed in popularity by the Challoner Revisions of 1749-52.
+Binding cloth, a little worn, esp. at

-esp. at extremities.
-Frontispiece plus
+extremities.
+Frontispiece plus four full

-four full page engraved plates.
-Interior
+page engraved plates.
+Interior browned,

-browned, but with leaves crisp.
-All
+but with leaves crisp.
+All edges

-edges gilt.
+gilt.
 491 pp. Herbert 1648.

 FIRST EDITION OF SCRIPTURE PUBLISHED IN